© 2006, 2007, 2008, 2009, 2010, 2011, 2012 Casa Nova SRL

 About Casa Nova

 Casa Nova, meaning “New House”, is a common place-name in Umbria.
 Of course, the main farmhouse at Casa Nova, like many of the houses so-named, is anything but new.
+When we restored the main farm house, we found buried deep under the brick floor a 16th century stone floor.
 We hope, in time, to discover more about its history in the local archives.
 Certainly, the nearby hamlet of Civitella can be found on Renaissance maps of the area.
 The Niccone valley joins Umbria, and the Upper Tiber Valley, to Tuscany, Lake Trasimeno and the Valdichiana.
 It is an area richly layered in history.

 At 500m above sea level, the views are breathtaking: they stop you in your tracks and demand that you take time out from whatever you’re doing to just to stand and enjoy.
 The distinctive conical shape of the landmark local mountain, Monte Acuto, presides over the landscape.
 The surrounding hills form a natural amphitheatre and are a dazzling backdrop to the small outdoor theatre which is to be found on the hillside below the farmhouse, a legacy from a past visitor who built it as an architectural project.